BaZom/VroomSniffer/README.md

 - **Import errors**: Ensure you're in the virtual environment and all dependencies are installed
 - **Scraping failures**: Check if the target website structure has changed
 - **Telegram not working**: Verify bot token and chat ID in the notifier configuration

 ---

+## ⚠️ Disclaimer

+**This is a hobby project created for educational and personal use only.**

+- **Educational Purpose**: This project is intended for learning web scraping techniques and automation concepts
+- **Personal Use**: Use this tool responsibly and only for personal research and learning
+- **Respect Website Terms**: Always respect website terms of service and robots.txt files
+- **Rate Limiting**: Implement appropriate delays and respect server resources
+- **No Commercial Use**: This project is not intended for commercial or large-scale scraping operations
+- **User Responsibility**: Users are responsible for ensuring their usage complies with applicable laws and regulations

+---